icmccorm/against-the-void/README.md

         |- coding               // codebooks exported from ATLAS.ti
             |- codebook.csv     // individual codes and their definitions
             |- decisions.csv    // coding decisions
-        |- transcripts          // markdown and .PDF interview transcripts exported from ATLAS.ti
+        |- transcripts          // markdown and .PDF transcripts exported from ATLAS.ti
 ```
 We provide a full export of our ATLAS.ti project as well as unencoded copies of the raw interview transcripts and codebooks.
 Each participant is identified by a unique ID ranging from 1 to 19.